Back to Blog

 Be a Student of Your Own Profession

 Why do we hate “training” so much?
 Let’s think about it.
-Were the students engaged?
+Was everyone engaged?
 Was it an educational experience?
 Was there a beneficial takeaway?
 If you answered “no,” let's change that.
-If you want better answers, you have to ask better questions.
-It’s time to ignite your inspiration and act like a sponge.

 Paul Baze, MPA, CJM, CCT, NJLCA